freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-piano/part-031.md

 # --description--

 You might have noticed the keys collapse when the browser window is smaller than `768px`.
-To take care of this issue, set `overflow` to `hidden` in the first `.keys` selector.
+Set `overflow` to `hidden` in the first `.keys` selector, to take care of this issue.
 This property will hide any element that is pushed outside the set `width` value of `.keys`.

 # --hints--